OSSCanada/microhackfest/HOL/04_Docker/README.md

 ## 1. Introduction to Docker

+In this section we will leverage https://KataCoda.com and use their interactive exercises.

 - Click [here](https://katacoda.com/courses/docker) and do the following exercises:
     - ``Deploying Your First Docker Container``
     - ``Building Container Images``

 ## 2. Deploy a container via a Private Container Registry (Azure Container Registry - ACR)

-The purpose of this section is to help you understand how to clone/copy images via the PULL, TAG and PUSH flow with the docker command line tool (aka docker client).
+The purpose of this section is to help you understand how to clone/copy images via the PULL (from public image repositories), TAG (update versioning and/or destination registry) and PUSH (to registry) flow with the docker command line tool (aka docker client).

-- Create an Azure Container Registry (ACR) if you haven't already
+- Create an Azure Container Registry (ACR)
 - Pull in a public image from docker hub (e.g. ```kevingbb/bobble```)
 - Re-tag the public image and namespace it to your private registry (hint: ```<registry_name>.azurecr.io/<image_name>```)